Inversions Tableaux: Introduction

 For $w$ in a special class of permutations called Grassmannian permutations, the Schubert polynomial $\mathfrak{S}_w$ becomes a Schur polynomial.
 Schur polynomials have been studied extensively (see \cite{EC2} for a good introduction) and play an essential role in the theory of symmetric functions, representations of the symmetric group, geometry of the Grassmannian, and more.
 Many known properties of Schubert polynomials come from generalizing properties known first for Schur polynomials.
 Schur polynomials have a combinatorial interpretation in terms of semistandard Young tableaux (SSYT).
 There is a well understood Littlewood--Richardson rule which gives the Schur structure coefficients in terms of the numbers of a certain subset of skew SSYT \cite{littlewood1934group, stembridge2002concise}.

-In this paper we give a new combinatorial interpretation for Schubert polynomials using certain tableaux.
+In this paper we give a combinatorial interpretation for Schubert polynomials using certain tableaux.
 In \cite{EG}, Edelman and Greene give a bijection between chains in weak Bruhat order and balanced staircase tableaux.
 In this paper, we consider staircase shape tableaux with numbers in only a specific subset of boxes.
 We define such a tableaux to be an \emph{inversions tableau} if these numbers satisfy a new generalization we provide of the balanced condition from \cite{EG}.
 Inversions tableaux generalize the SSYT formula from the Schur case to the Schubert case and allow us to see several nice properties of Schubert polynomials.
 Inversions tableaux are defined in a similar way to the balanced labellings of Fomin--Greene--Reiner--Shimozono \cite{balancedlabellings}.
 However they additionally allow us to directly compare permutations in weak Bruhat order, and to use more local properties to check when a tableau is balanced.
 Through our main bijection with pipe dreams in Section \ref{section:inversions tableaux}, we also obtain a bijection for pipe dreams and balanced labellings.
+Since the original release of this work, Sara Billey informed us that an equivalent construction called flag inversion fillings were studied in Elizabeth Kelly's (unpublished) PhD thesis, which has since been made available online \cite{Kelly.thesis}.

-Another motivation for studying inversions tableaux comes from a family of posets introduced by Rubey in \cite{RUBEY}.
-In 2012, Rubey constructed a poset whose elements are the reduced pipe dreams for a fixed permutation, where cover relations correspond to local moves called chute moves.
-Rubey conjectured that these posets are always lattices.
-In forthcoming work with Defant, Mularczyk, Nguyen, and Tung, we will use inversions tableaux to settle this conjecture; in fact, we will show that chute move posets are semidistributive polygonal lattices.
-The present article provides some of the background on inversions tableaux that will be necessary for that proof.
+From inversions tableaux, we define a new class of tableaux of the same shape which they are in bijection with called Lehmer tableaux.
+We can directly compare two pipe dreams in the generalized chute moves poset by comparing their Lehmer tableaux entry-wise.
+In this paper, we characterize how chute moves act on inversions and Lehmer tableaux, and show that if two pipe dreams are related via generalized chute moves, then their Lehmer tableaux are comparable entry-wise.
+In subsequent work with Defant, Mularczyk, Nguyen, and Tung, \cite{proofofrubey} we show the converse of the statement holds, and use these properties of Lehmer tableaux to prove Rubey's lattice conjecture from \cite{RUBEY}.